haaihond/Nuvio-Wiki-Website/docs/settings/collections.md

     - Pin to top: This will move the collection to the front ahead of others
     - Enable focus glow: Will add a highlight effect when you hover over the collection
 6. Now at the folders tab you will have many options in here:
+    - Outline on the left side
+        - This is where you will add what you want to show on your homescreen for this collection.
+For instance, if you are createing a Collection called "franchises", and what to have seperate blocks on your home screen for the Matrix, Lord of the Rings, Star Wars, you will had a folder here for each one.
     - Folder ID: Keep this as is
     - Folder Title: This is what the name of the tab or row will be INSIDE of the collection.
 E.g. The Collection will be named Action, and the tabs will be named Action Movies 2020 and Action Movies 20109
     - TileShape: Choose what you prefer the shape to be between landsance, square, or portrai